metonym/svelte-highlight/README.md

 ## Auto-highlighting

-The `HighlightAuto` component uses [highlightAuto](https://highlightjs.readthedocs.io/en/latest/api.html#highlightauto) API.
+The `HighlightAuto` component uses the [highlightAuto API](https://highlightjs.readthedocs.io/en/latest/api.html#highlightauto) and attempts to guess what grammar to use based on the provided `code`.

 > [!WARNING]
 > Auto-highlighting will result in a larger bundle size.
 Specify a language if possible.